IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 Users would connect to Zeppelin by setting up ssh port forwarding as described in the output from the `./gradlew Run` command.

+**NOTE:** While you are connected as zeppelin user e.g. chris, the zeppelin server will execute command under the zeppelin user defined in connection.properties file at the time of installation.
+See [Security notice](#Security-notice) above.

 ### Connect to Zeppelin

 Note: